-Securities gains (losses), net increased \$728,000 to \$742,000.
+Net securities gains increased from \$14,000 to \$742,000.
 The increase is the result of bonds sold in the first quarter of 2020 to reposition a portion of the bond portfolio.
 In the first quarter of 2020, the Bank sold approximately \$20.0 million in tax exempt securities and reinvested in taxable securities to perform better in a downward movement of rates.